 About Veson Nautical

-BOSTON, MA – July 16, 2019 – Veson Nautical, the leading provider of maritime software and services, today announced new features designed to help users navigate the IMO 2020 Sulphur cap regulations set to take effect January 1, 2020.
-Upon release, the new features will become a standard part of the Veslink IMOS Platform, Veson’s market-leading cloud solution for commercial marine freight and fleet management.
+Boston, MA, USA – July 16, 2019 – Veson Nautical, the leading provider of maritime software and services, today announced new features designed to help users navigate the IMO 2020 Sulphur cap regulations set to take effect January 1, 2020.
+Upon release, the new features will become a standard part of the Veson IMOS Platform, Veson’s market-leading cloud solution for commercial marine freight and fleet management.

 The IMO 2020 regulations are designed to reduce marine sector emissions in international waters by 80% starting Jan 1, 2020.
 As more fuel grades enter the market and the shipping industry prepares for change, users need the ability to efficiently manage and track fuel consumption; understand scrubber allowance regulations based on geographic position; and gain visibility into bunker inventory, costs, and scrubber utilization.